weejayuk/jump.ios/Docs/JUMP Integration Guide.md

                                   otherButtonTitles:@"Sign-in", nil] show];
     }

-**Note**: This example makes use of the `AlertViewWithBlocks` subclass of `UIAlertView` (which provides an interface to `UIAlertView` with a block handler, as opposed to a delegate object handler.)
+**Note** This example makes use of the `AlertViewWithBlocks` subclass of `UIAlertView` (which provides an interface to `UIAlertView` with a block handler, as opposed to a delegate object handler.)
 See the SimpleCaptureDemo project in the Samples directory of the SDK for source code.

 This example checks for the merge-flow error, it prompts the user to merge, and it start authentication.

-**Note**: That the "existing provider" of the merge flow can be Capture itself.
+**Note** That the "existing provider" of the merge flow can be Capture itself.
 This happens when the merge-failure was a conflict with an existing record created with traditional sign-in.
 This case is handled in the `handleTradMerge:` method.